Jonathan Grounds: Swindon Town

 Grounds signed a one-year contract with League One club Swindon Town on 17 September 2020.
 He made his debut on 26 September, as a late substitute in a 4–2 league win at home to Burton Albion, and injuries at centre-back meant that despite his lack of match fitness, he soon found himself in the starting eleven.
 He started well, but errors against Plymouth Argyle and in the FA Cup against non-league club Darlington cost his team, and by 24 November he had enough yellow cards for a suspension.
 Grounds played regularly until a calf injury at the end of December kept him out for a couple of months, and finished the season with 33 appearances in all competitions (and 12 yellow cards) as Swindon were relegated.
 According to the Swindon Advertiser, his communication and organisational ability compensated for a lack of pace.

 At the end of the season, the club triggered extensions to his and Brett Pitman's contracts, but after staff were not paid their wages for June, neither he nor Pitman turned up to pre-season training.
 On 23 July 2021 Grounds' contract was cancelled by mutual consent.

 Exeter City

 On 26 July 2021 Grounds signed for League Two club Exeter City.
 He made his debut in the starting eleven for the opening fixture of the season, a goalless draw at home to Bradford City, and was sent off for receiving a second yellow card towards the end of the next league game, a 3–0 defeat away to Leyton Orient.
-He finished the season with 15 league appearances as Exeter gained promotion as runners-up, and was the only out-of-contract player to be offered a new deal at the higher level; he accepted another one-year contract.
+He finished the season with 15 league appearances as Exeter gained promotion as runners-up, and was the only out-of-contract player to be offered a new deal at the higher level; he accepted another one-year contract, but turned down the offer of a player-coach role in 2023.

+Coaching career

+Grounds returned to Birmingham City as an academy coach in 2024.
+He worked with the under-16s and as assistant to under-21s manager Steve Spooner before being promoted to Chris Davies's staff as first team development coach in October 2024.